mverboom/rssmail/README.md

 Create an item in kanboard for every new item in the feed and if there is one or more item, send a mail new items have been created.

+`-d`

+Increase debugging level.
+Debug messages are written to stderr, prepended by a timestamp and the logging level.
+This can be used for logging.
+Levels are:

+* 1 Basic flow of actions
+* 2 More detailed flow of actions
+* 3 Show item filtering decisions
+* 4 Show config reading and writing

 ## Configuration

 The configuration file is searched for at the locations below in the specified